The road tripper’s guide to where to stay in the NT

 Watarrka National Park (Kings Canyon)

-Three hours' drive from Uluru is Watarrka National Park (Kings Canyon), an incredible haven forged over 400 million years.
-Its jaw-dropping brilliant orange sandstone walls soar 270 metres above sea level.
+3 hours’ drive from Uluru is Watarrka National Park (Kings Canyon), an incredible haven forged over 400 million years.
+Its jaw-dropping brilliant orange sandstone walls soar 270m above sea level.
 Walk the rim and marvel at the peace and serenity.
 Choose from the caravan and camping sites to cabins or the new glamping tents at Kings Canyon Resort.
-For a more exclusive experience head to Kings Creek Station.
+For a more exclusive experience, head to Kings Creek Station.
 No matter where you rest your head, you’ll wake up to bell birds singing.

 Remember to book accommodation in advance to ensure there’s availability.